 On-farm testing experiments were carried out during the Rabi seasons of 2015-16 and 2016-17 at Krishi Vigyan Kendra, Muzaffarpur (Bihar), on randomly pre-selected 10 farmers fields as replication, and each replication have plot size of 300 m².
 The study area is confined to the Muzaffarpur district that lies between 24054’ to 26023’ N latitudes and 84053’ to 85053’ E longitudes at 51.81 m above mean sea level (Figure 1) consisting Indo-Gangetic North-West Alluvial Plains of North Bihar, India (Kumar et al., 2024a).
 The study area contain tropical humid to sub-humid climate, with an average rainfall of 1234 mm, an average temperature of 25 to 30°C, and relative humidity of 67 percent.
-The nature of soil in experimental site was sandy loam to loam in texture, calcareous in nature.
+The nature of soil in experimental site was sandy loam to loam in texture, calcareous in nature (give the reference for this data).
 The experiment comprising three treatments includes viz.
 T0-farmers practice, T1-recommended dose of fertilizer (N120-P60-K40 kg ha-1) and T3- Soil Test-based fertilizer.
 Prior to laying out the trial, the initial soil samples were collected from each farmer’s field separately and analyzed for various chemical properties viz. available nitrogen by the alkaline potassium permanganate method (Subbiah and Asija, 1956); available phosphorus was extracted using the 0.5 M NaHCO₃ extractable assess using spectrophotometer instrument (Olsen et al., 1954), similarly, available potassium was measured followed prescribed method (Jackson, 1973).
 The treatment were applied in equal marked plot as dose a full dose of phosphorus and potassium was applied as basal while nitrogen was applied in three splits, i.e.50 percent basal and 25 percent each at crown root initiation and maximum tillering stage.
 Test crop ‘HD-2733’ was grown.
-The required observations were taken and data recorded during the experimental period were analyzed statistically in a randomized block design (RBD).
+The required observations (mention the required observations in the metodology) were taken and data recorded during the experimental period were analyzed statistically in a randomized block design (RBD).
+(In T3 what is the optimal fertilizer status considered as bench mark need to be specified.)

 Results and Discussion